joemoose/dungeoneers.d20/docs/appendix-g.md

 - **CREATE**

 	Bring forth a creation.
-The creature or object created exists for as many combat rounds equal to *twice* the essence spent.
+The creature or object created exists for as many rounds equal to *twice* the essence spent.
 The creation is, at most, the size or weight of the sorcerer.
 For each additional essence, you can double the size or weight of your creation.

 	More essence can be sacrificed to imbue the creation with specific properties or powers beyond its basic form.
 Creations cannot deal damage directly (use Harm), nor are they sentient.
 You can create objects with magical effects (flying carpets, invisibility cloaks, etc.), but these objects do not deal magical damage or provide permanent results.
 For example, HP restored from an invoked healing potion lasts only for the duration of your invocation.

 	!!! info "Example"

-		Zathar the Sorcerer invokes a flying carpet, which he uses to escape.
+		Zathar the Sorcerer invokes a flying carpet, which he uses to make an escape.
 He sacrifices three essences (the rug is about his size and can *magically fly* for *2 rounds*).

 - **HARM**

 	Deal d6 damage per essence spent to one target that you can see.
-Creatures and magical objects can make an attribute check to avoid or mitigate the damage.
+Creatures and magical objects can make an attribute check to mitigate the damage.
 Describe your manifestations however you’d like: electrical arcs, exudations of fire from your fingertips, grasping hands from the underworld.
 Sacrifice another essence for each additional target affected.

 	!!! info "Example"